top of page

 The Chelsea Landing today (head of the Thames River).
 Quiet and peaceful now, 250 years ago, it was the sight of an important logistics operation for the Continental Army.
 It was the embarkation point for many soldiers, officers, and cargo going back and forth between Northern New England, New York City, and the Connecticut coastline.

-The Norwich Landing area was a hive of activity throughout the war years, especially from 1775-80.
+The Norwich Landing area was a hive of activity throughout the war years.
 Norwich-based ship captains, like Allen Ingraham, transported MOST of the equipment that came from the Massachusetts' camps at Roxbury and Cambridge.
+Privateered goods were frequently sent to Norwich, as well, to be auctioned off by the Court of Admirality and/or used for the army.

-The army goods and provisions, large and small, loaded in barrels and chests, arrived in Norwich by carters from all directions.
-Then they were inventoried and loaded onto waiting Huntington vessels at the Landing and then zipped down to New London.
+Army supplies and provisions, large and small, loaded in barrels and chests, arrived at the Landing, by carters from all directions.
+They were then inventoried and loaded onto waiting Huntington vessels, inventoried again by the ship captain (who was responsible for the goods), at the Landing, and then zipped down to New London.
 Next, if the weather was good, it was down the Long Island Sound with a final destination of the East River.
-This shuttle of goods and men and supplies occured all the time throughout 1776 and beyond.
+This shuttle of goods and men and supplies occurred weekly, if not daily, throughout 1776 and beyond.

 Double-masted schooners like this one would transport troops, goods, equipment, and ordnance, including gunpowder, from Norwich to Manhattan, and Westchester, throughout 1776.
 Source: Cape Ann Museum, Gloucester, MA